qtc-de/remote-method-guesser/docs/rmg/method-guessing.md

 *Java RMI* is a *remote procedure call* (*RPC*) technology for *Java* and allows a client to invoke remote methods that are defined on the server side.
-Knowledge of these exposed methods is an important part to evaluate the attack surface on a *RMI endpoint*.
-However, apart from some well known (and in current *Java* versions, well protected) methods, that are available on (almost) each *RMI endpoint*, it is usually not possible to obtain the signature of other methods that may be exposed.
+Knowledge of these exposed methods is an important part to evaluate the attack surface on an *RMI endpoint*.
+However, apart from some well known (and in current *Java* versions, well protected) methods, that are available on (almost) each *RMI endpoint*, it is usually not possible to obtain the signatures of other methods that may be exposed.

-This makes evaluating the security state of *RMI endpoints* difficult, because the analyst has only a limit view on the actual exposed services.
+This makes evaluating the security state of *RMI endpoints* difficult, because the analyst has only a limited view on the actual exposed services.
 The simplest example could be a method with signature ``String execute(String cmd)``, which is obviously dangerous but hidden during a blackbox assessment.
-But not only such obviously dangerous functions are of interest.
-As [Hans-Martin Münch](https://twitter.com/h0ng10) explains in
-[this blog post](https://mogwailabs.de/en/blog/2019/03/attacking-java-rmi-services-after-jep-290/), also harmless looking method signatures can be exploited for deserialization attacks, if the methods signature is known to the attacker.
+But not only such obviously dangerous methods are of interest.
+As [Hans-Martin Münch](https://twitter.com/h0ng10) explains in [this blog post](https://mogwailabs.de/en/blog/2019/03/attacking-java-rmi-services-after-jep-290/), also harmless looking method signatures can be exploited for deserialization attacks, if the methods signature is known to the attacker.

-Despite *Java RMI* does not expose any *API* calls to obtain the available methods signatures defined on a *RMI endpoint*, it is possible to guess valid signatures by using a wordlist approach.
+Despite *Java RMI* does not expose any *API* calls to obtain the available methods signatures of an *RMI endpoint*, it is possible to guess valid signatures by using a wordlist approach.
 The idea is pretty
 simple: For each method defined in the wordlist, an *RMI* call with invalid argument types is dispatched and send to the server.
 Depending on the server exception, it can be determined whether the corresponding method exists.
 More details on the different challenges and pitfalls when implementing this technique can be found